osuosl/osuosl-pelican/content/forms/power-request-hosting.rst

             <div class="form-textarea-wrapper resizable"><textarea id="edit-submitted-other-information" name="other_information" cols="60" rows="5" class="form-textarea"></textarea></div>
             <div class="description">Is there anything additional you would like to provide for your request?</div>
           </div>

+          <p>You should receive an automated email from our request ticketing system within 5-10 minutes to the email
+          address you have provided.
+If you don't receive this email please reach out to us at support@osuosl.org or via IRC in #osuosl on Freenode.</p>

           <!-- Formsender Settings -->
           <input type="hidden" name="last_name" value="" />